oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations-ocw.md

 3. At the top of the page, review the **Risk Level** and **Risks by Category** charts.

     - The **Risk Level** chart shows you a percentage breakdown of the different risk levels (High, Medium, Low, Advisory, and Evaluate) across all target databases in the selected compartment(s).
-    - The **Risks by Category** chart shows you a percentage breakdown of the different risk categories (User Accounts, Privileges and Roles, Authorization Control, Data Encryption, Fine-Grained Access Control, Auditing, and Database Configurations) across target databases in the selected compartment(s).
+    - The **Risks by Category** chart shows you a percentage breakdown of the different risk categories (User Accounts, Privileges and Roles, Authorization Control, Data Encryption, Fine-Grained Access, Auditing, and Database Configurations) across target databases in the selected compartment(s).

     ![Security Assessment Risk Level and Risks by Category charts for all targets](images/sa_risklevel_risksbycategory.png "Security Assessment Risk Level and Risks by Category charts for all targets")

-4. View the **Risk Summary** tab.
+4. Review the information on the **Risk Summary** tab.

     - The **Risk Summary** tab shows you how much risk you have across all target databases in the specified compartment(s).
     - You can compare the number of high, medium, low, advisory, and evaluate risk findings across all target databases, and view which risk categories have the greatest numbers.